-I’ve been eagerly awaiting the release of the newest cutting machine and now I’m comparing the Cricut vs Silhouette to figure out which cutting machine is the best for me.
+It’s always Cricut vs Silhouette when it comes to cutting machines and true vinyl and scrapbooking crafters.
+So, in this post, I’m comparing the Cricut vs Silhouette to help you to figure out which cutting machine is the best for you.

-Hopefully, in this post I can help you choose between the Cameo 4 & Maker.
-Both are amazing machines.
+Hopefully, in this post I can help you choose between the Cricut and Silhouette because both are amazing machines.

 I’m not one to try and sell someone on something they don’t want.
 But, I am always looking for the best products for making my crafts.

 Why would I waste money on something that doesn’t do what I need to do with precision and ease?!
 Nope.
 So that leaves the question: Cricut vs Silhouette?